hakuva/5443-Big-Data-Ssampati/Assignment1.md

-Among the given file .csv file compresses at the best with gzip compression.
+Among the given file .yml file compresses at the best with gzip compression.